mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 ### Improvements

-Upgraded Real-Time Updater to version v7.4.1.
+#### Upgraded Real-Time Updater to version v7.4.1

 This newer version come with a revised mechanism for writing projection changes onto underlying database, slightly speeding it up.

-Added link to the Fast Data Low Code Test Template repository inside the Single Views section.
+#### Added link to the Fast Data Low Code Test Template repository inside the Single Views section

 This repository is used to test and generate configurations for the Single View Creator.

+#### `Import from DDL` returns projections and evaluates potential duplicates

 The `Import from DDL` feature on the Projections page now returns a list of projections and evaluates potential duplicates.
 In that case, an error message is displayed.

 ### Bug Fix

+We have fixed some bugs on Fast Data:

-Newer version v7.4.1 of the Real-Time Updater fixes a bug that caused the generation of multiple projections changes records when no unique index was set on the projections changes collection.
+* Newer version v7.4.1 of the Real-Time Updater fixes a bug that caused the generation of multiple projections changes records when no unique index was set on the projections changes collection

-It is now possible to correctly scroll inside the Single View section when the number of Single Views exceeds the browser window height.
+* It is now possible to correctly scroll inside the Single View section when the number of Single Views exceeds the browser window height

-A bug on the index creation inside the Single Views section has been fixed.
-It is now possible to correctly add several fields without having them disappear.
+* A bug on the index creation inside the Single Views section has been fixed.
+It is now possible to correctly add several fields without having them disappear

 ## Marketplace